It's the time to celebrate this unique fishing tradition, so head on down to the Falmouth’s Oyster Festival.

 Organised by Falmouth Festivals Limited, Falmouth Oyster Festival receives significant support from its partners including Skinners Brewery and South West Bars and its main sponsor St Michael’s Hotel and Spa who also host the oyster bar, where the oyster shuckers work tirelessly opening thousands of native oysters over the four days of the festival.

 Central to the festival are the cookery demonstrations provided by leading chefs, supported by their respective hotels and restaurants from across Cornwall, who enthusiastically share their culinary skills and cooking tips.
-BBC Radio Cornwall’s presenters provide the commentary for the cookery demonstrations, the oyster shucking competition and the hot chef challenge, contributing skilful humour and flair on the stage.
+Presenters from Source FM will provide the commentary for the cookery demonstrations, the oyster shucking competition and the hot chef challenge, contributing skilful humour and flair on the stage.
 Seafood experts Annie Sibert, My Fish Kitchen and Matt Slater, Cornwall Wildlife Trust share their passion for all things fishy, demonstrating filleting and cooking fish and highlighting the great variety of local seafood.

 And last but by no means least, Betty Stogs, Queen of Cornish Ales and the infamous Falmouth Marine Band, who have become an integral part of the festival, provide unique and memorable entertainment for visitors whilst raising significant funds for local charity.